Signed in as:

-We anticipate being in the buildings late December 2022 and opening hopefully late January 2023.
+We anticipate opening early March 2023.
 The Drop-In Center will be housed a former church, 8,000 square feet, with Transitional Housing in an additional 2016 square feet.
 The property is almost an acre and has opportunity to meet the needs of youth and young adults.

-Coming late January 2023, the Drop-In Center, ‘The Circle’, is a much-needed bridge of support for youth ages 16-24 to help address obstacles, provide support, and assist youth at risk of, or experiencing homelessness.
+The Drop-In and Transitional Housing Center, ‘The Circle’, is a much-needed bridge of support for youth ages 16-24 to help address obstacles, provide support, and assist youth at risk of, or experiencing homelessness in the Rapid City area.

 Stabilizing, safe, secure, supportive Transitional Housing on site and referral, for youth 18-24 through the Drop-In Center.